 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-This audit would examine the efficiency and economy of the Department of Defence’s management of its inventory, including forward provisioning, monitoring of stock levels and location, and the timely and safe management of ageing stock.
+This audit would examine the efficiency and economy of the Department of Defence's management of its inventory of explosive ordnance, including forward provisioning, monitoring of stock levels and location, and the timely and safe management of ageing stock.

-Defence’s 2018–19 Financial Statements identified that Defence had $7.2 billion in inventories (an increase of almost $0.3 billion since 30 June 2018).
+The management of explosive ordnance carries capability, safety, security, reputational and environmental risks across all stages of the explosive ordnance life cycle.
+Defence's 2019–20 financial statements identified that Defence had $7.4 billion in total inventories (an increase of over $300 million since 30 June 2019).
 Defence holds inventory for its own use and does not ordinarily hold inventory for sale.

 The audit’s objective was to assess the effectiveness of the selection, contracting and ongoing management of investments by the Clean Energy Finance Corporation (CEFC) and the extent to which the CEFC is meeting its legislated objective.